Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Introduction

 The critical issues and challenges to be addressed in this paper are summarized as follows.
 First, the physical information is highly dynamic.
-Therefore, it has to be sensed and updated timely.
-It is critical to consider the synergistic impact of the sensing frequency, queuing delay, and transmission delay to ensure information freshness.
+Therefore, it is critical to consider the synergistic effect of the sensing frequency, queuing delay, and transmission delay to ensure information freshness and timeliness.
 Second, the physical information is temporal-spatial correlated.
-Meanwhile, vehicles have different sensing capacities and are distributed and mobile.
-Consequently, their sensed information may be redundant in the temporal or spatial domain.
-Vehicles are expected to be cooperated in a distributed manner so as to reduce resource consumption for data transmission and processing.
-Third, Vehicle-to-Infrastructure (V2I) communications have limited radio coverage, beyond which the direct communication from a vehicle to an edge node is not supported.
-In addition, the V2I-based data uploading is unreliable due to the nature of wireless communication.
-Thus, it is also critical to ensure that the information is successfully and correctly received by edge nodes.
+Meanwhile, vehicles have different sensing capacities and they are scheduled in a distributed manner.
+Consequently, vehicles are expected to be cooperated in information sensing and uploading to reduce resource consumption and enhance information quality.
+Third, vehicle-to-infrastructure (V2I) communications have limited radio coverage, and unreliable due to the nature of wireless communications.
+Thus, it is also critical to alleviate the impact of intermittent connection and packet loss during uploading.
 Fourth, the physical information is intrinsically heterogeneous in terms of distribution, updating frequency, and modality, which brings great challenges to the quality modeling of information fusion.
-Finally, it is necessary yet challenging to enhance the VCPS quality by synergizing the cooperative sensing and heterogeneous information fusion.